marcomarinodev/winsome/README.md

 - [X] Update Wallet values
   - [X] UDP Multicast to spread Wallet updates
 - [X] Use URL to get a random seed in order to simulate BTC Trend
+- [X] JSONs are rewritten after a certain delta time to reduce writing overhead

 ### POLISH
 - [ ] Divide server -> client output in reasonable quantity of pieces